 The Dingy Skipper, Erynnis tages is a butterfly that is becoming increasingly rare in the UK.
-In the High Weald it is becoming rarer due to habitat loss and has been lost from several key sites in the Rother area for example, due to scrub encroachment and agricultural intensification.
+In the High Weald it is becoming rarer due to habitat loss and due to scrub encroachment and agricultural intensification.
+To find out more about conservation of this endangered species.

 It has grey-brown wings with mottled brown markings and two rows of small white spots and is a small butterfly with low, darting flight.
 Look for it basking on bare ground in bright sunshine.